Fermo: History

 The oldest human remains from the area are funerary remains from the 9th–8th centuries BC, belonging to the Villanovan culture or the proto-Etruscan civilization.

 The ancient Firmum Picenum was founded as a Latin colony, consisting of 6000 men, in 264 BC, after the conquest of the Picentes, as the local headquarters of the Roman power, to which it remained faithful.
 It was originally governed by five quaestors.
 It was made a colony with full rights after the battle of Philippi, the 4th Legion being settled there.
 It lay at the junction of roads to Pausulae, Urbs Salvia, and Asculum, connected to the coast road by a short branch road from Castellum Firmanum (Porto S. Giorgio).
 According to Plutarch's Parallel Lives, Cato the Elder thought highly of Firman soldiers for their faith and readiness.

-With the Pentapolis, in the 8th century it passed under the authority of the Holy See was thenceforth subject to the vicissitudes of the March of Ancona.
+With the Pentapolis, in the 8th century, it passed under the authority of the Holy See and was thenceforth subject to the vicissitudes of the March of Ancona.
 In the 10th century it became the capital of the Marchia Firmana.
-Under the predecessors of Honorius III (1216–27) the bishops of city became prince-bishops, first with the secular rights of counts, and later as princes of Fermo.
+Under the predecessors of Honorius III (1216–27), the bishops of the city became prince-bishops, first with the secular rights of counts, and later as princes of Fermo.

-In 1199 it became a free city, and remained independent until 1550, when it was annexed to the Papal States.
+In 1199, it became a free city, and remained independent until 1550, when it was annexed to the Papal States.

 In the contest between the Hohenstaufen and the papacy, Fermo was besieged and captured several times; in 1176 by Archbishop Christian of Mainz, in 1192 by Emperor Henry Vl, in 1208 by Marcuald, Duke of Ravenna, in 1241 by Emperor Frederick II, and in 1245 by Manfred of Sicily.
 After this it was governed by different lords, who ruled as more or less legitimate vassals of the Holy See, e.g. the Monteverdi, Giovanni Visconti and Francesco Sforza (banished 1446), Oliverotto Euffreducci (murdered in 1503 by Cesare Borgia), who was succeeded by his son Ludovico, killed at the battle of Montegiorgio in 1520, when Fermo became again directly subjected to the Holy See.

 Fermo has been the capital city of the new province of Fermo since 2009.